AdaCore/spark2014/docs/ug/spark_2014.rst

 [|SPARK|]

-The package initialization specifies which global data (global variables and abstract state) defined in the package is initialized at package startup.
+The package initialization specifies which global data (global variables, constant with variable inputs, and abstract state) defined in the package is initialized at package startup.
 The corresponding global variables may either be initialized at declaration, or by the package body statements.
 Thus, package initialization can be seen as the